Permanent Disability Benefits

 The impairment rating described above, combined with vocational factors, may result in a permanent disability award.
 Workers' Compensation Specialists with the Bureau conduct informal mediation conferences, at no cost to the parties, to assist in reaching a final determination of that award.
 Learn more about the Mediation Process.

 After the injured employee has reached MMI and is ready to mediate the settlement of his/her workplace injury, a party involved in the claim will need to complete and submit:

 - For injuries occurring on/after July 1, 2014, a Petition for Benefits Determination to request the services of a Mediating Specialist within the Bureau.

 - For injuries occurring prior to July 1, 2014, a Request for Assistance/Mediation Form C-40 to request the services of a Mediating Specialist within the Bureau.

 Negotiating Permanent Disability Cases

 Parties are encouraged to try to settle these issues through negotiations and are allowed to attempt to resolve the issues.
-So, while private negotiations are allowed, no party can file suit, in any court, to resolve issues regarding permanent disability benefits and/or future medical benefits prior to exhausting the Benefit Review Process.
+So, while private negotiations are allowed, no party can file suit, in any court, to resolve issues regarding permanent disability benefits and/or future medical benefits prior to mediation.
 This requires the full and active participation of the parties in a mediation conducted by a Mediating Specialist within the Bureau.
 The Mediating Specialist will issue the paperwork indicating that the process has been exhausted when he/she is convinced that continued mediations are not likely to result in an agreement and an impasse has been reached.